JoeFu/alportal-document/docs/features/user-interface.md

 `PaginatedInput` is a simple DTO that expects:

 - A `Search` parameter.
 This is a simple text search that can be used to filter the results
 - A `Limit` parameter.
-This is the number of results that should be returned for this particulary query
+This is the number of results that should be returned for this particularly query
 - An `Offset` parameter.
 This is the number of results that should be skipped in the query before taking the next `Limit` results.

 For more complex scenarios, a subclass of the PaginatedInput is recommended to be used, e.g.